ewerx/uniswap-dashboard/README.md

 # Uniswap Dashboard

 A React frontend visualizing data from the Uniswap V3 Subgraph.
+This is just a demo project to get more familiar with Next.js and GraphQL code generation.

 ![Screenshot](screenshot.png)